-We sell our products via multiple online and offline sales channels, including sales to Xiaomi, sales channels and online direct sales, together with a network of Viomi offline experience stores.
-Historically, we heavily relied on Xiaomi's platform to distribute certain of our products.
-In 2016 and 2017, we generated a substantial portion of our net revenues from sales to Xiaomi of Xiaomi-branded smart water purification systems.
+We sell our products via multiple online and offline sales channels, including sales to Xiaomi and other online sales channels and through online direct sales, together with a network of Viomi offline experience stores.
+Historically, Xiaomi has been our most important customer.
+In the years ended December 31, 2016, 2017 and 2018, we generated a substantial portion of our net revenues from sales to Xiaomi of Xiaomi-branded products.

-Although we have devoted significant resources to expanding and diversifying our customer base and sales channels, we can not assure you that such efforts would succeed.
-For example, we typically enter into one-year non-exclusive sales agreements with our third-party online sales partners, and we receive orders from them on a regular basis.
+Although we have devoted significant resources to expanding and diversifying our customer base and sales channels, we cannot assure you that such efforts would succeed.
 Our current agreements with third-party online sales generally do not prohibit them from working with our competitors or from selling competing products.
 Our competitors may be more effective in providing incentives to our third-party online sales to favor our competitors' products and promote their sales.
-Pursuing, establishing and maintaining relationships with our online platforms requires significant time and resources.
+Pursuing, establishing and maintaining relationships with our online sales partners requires significant time and resources.
 We cannot assure you that we will be able to renew those agreements upon their expiry on commercially acceptable terms, or at all.